publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptII/ch17/schI/m__us_usc_t38_s1701.md

 >             “(A) attempts, or has attempted, to schedule an appointment for the receipt of hospital care or medical services under chapter 17 of title 38, United States Code, but is unable to schedule an appointment within the wait-time goals of the Veterans Health Administration for the furnishing of such care or services;

->             “(B) resides more than 40 miles from the medical facility of the Department, including a community-based outpatient clinic, that is closest to the residence of the veteran;
+>             “(B) resides more than 40 miles (as calculated based on distance traveled) from the medical facility of the Department, including a community-based outpatient clinic, that is closest to the residence of the veteran;

 >             “(C)